High Scardus Trail

 Avg Local Income: €6,000.00

-Cannabis: Illegal and severely enforced
+Cannabis: Severely enforced

 Alcohol: Occasional